-Generation Victoria (GenV)
+2.1 Generation Victoria (GenV)

-GenV's vision is to help solve complex issues affecting today's children and adults.
-It conceptualises an entire Australian state becoming a single platform that enhances the speed, capacity and connectedness of research for children and parents.
-The GenV 2020 Cohort will be open to the families of all 170,000 Victorian newborns over 2021-2.
-At its foundation are consent, existing data and biospecimens, GenV-specific data, and the melding of observational and intervention design.
-Coupled with geospatial, clinical and linked administrative datasets, GenV aims for lasting change in the landscape of large scale research.
-GenV will partner with researchers, policymakers and practitioners - in Victoria, Australia and internationally - in the quest to find practical, testable and translatable solutions to issues for Victorian children in real time as they emerge.
+Generation Victoria's vision is to help solve complex issues affecting children and adults today and in the future.
+It conceptualises an entire Australian state becoming a single platform to enhance the speed, capacity and connectedness of research, with the GenV 2020s Cohort open to all 160,000 newborns born over two full years from 2021 and their parents.
+With consent, it brings together new and existing data and biospecimens across time and generations.
+This rich fabric can then support diverse methodologies including discovery, trials, registries, geospatial and health services research.
+Information about GenV will continue to evolve at https://genv.org.au/.

+GenV is partnering with researchers, policymakers and practitioners in Victoria, Australia and internationally in the quest to find practical, testable and translatable solutions in real time as issues emerge, to help children and parents everywhere.

 GenV is organised into four inter-related streams: Cohort 2020s, Data Innovation, Bio Discovery and the Solutions Hub.
 Throughout 2018, GenV was in its conceptualising phase.
-Data Innovation built a prototype LifeCourse Data Repository, Bio Discovery tendered it biobank, and GenV Cohort 2020s prepared a scientific protocol and ethics submission.
+Data Innovation built a prototype LifeCourse Data Repository, Bio Discovery tendered its biobank, and GenV Cohort 2020s prepared a scientific protocol and ethics submission.

-Rationale for rapid evidence assessment
+2.2 Rationale for rapid evidence assessment